This section poses and answers a number of frequently asked questions about the resource.

 Every educator – from those working in early years establishments, to primary and secondary schools, and in community or college settings – is expected to provide children and young people aged 3 to 18 years old with a health and wellbeing curriculum that meets their needs.
 As educators plan those aspects of the curriculum relating to RSHP education they can use the RSHP resource to identify content that will support them.
 There are activity plans and supporting resources, none of these are a set script but they are resources that have been developed by educators from across sectors and communities – the content has been reviewed and is supported by the key partner agencies so an educator can have confidence that it is appropriate and will help them deliver RSHP education in their setting.

 Statutory guidance to support RSHP education was published in 2014.
-The Scottish Government is committed to updating this guidance in 2019, a recommendation of both the working group on LGBT inclusive education and the Personal and Social Education (PSE) review.
+The Scottish Government is committed to updating this guidance, a recommendation of both the working group on LGBT inclusive education and the Personal and Social Education (PSE) review.

 Young people in Scotland have stated their views and opinions in numerous consultation and engagement exercises, research studies and evaluations.
 RSHP education matters to young people.
 It sits alongside mental and emotional health as the issue of greatest importance to them.
 However, learners have also identified there have been inconsistencies and gaps in the delivery and quality of RSHP education.